khushal728/Stock-Market-Crash-Analysis/README.md

-# Stock-Market-Crash-Analysis
+# Stock-Market-Crash-Analysis.

-## 📌 Project Overview
+## 📌 Project Overview.

 This project analyzes historical stock market crashes using Sensex data.
 It identifies major crash periods (1997, 2008-09, 2020), calculates daily returns and drawdowns, and visualizes market trends to enhance understanding of market volatility and resilience.